David Bardens: Life

-The David Bardens vs. Stefan Lanka law suit
+The David Bardens vs. Stefan Lanka lawsuit

-In November 2011, the anti-vaccinationist Stefan Lanka guaranteed a prize of €100,000 for proof of the existence of the measles virus, specifically the determination of its diameter.
-Lanka claims the measles are basically a skin irritation caused by a mixture of psychosomatic triggers and poisoning.
+In November 2011, the anti-vaccine activist Stefan Lanka guaranteed a prize of €100,000 for proof of the existence of the measles virus, specifically the determination of its diameter.
+Lanka claims that measles is basically a skin irritation caused by a mixture of psychosomatic triggers and poisoning.
 Bardens contacted Lanka on 30 January 2012 for confirmation of the contest and eventually provided six publications as an answer to the questions.